SUPERVISED BY:Dean of Institutional Advancement

-Associate’s degree with two years of responsible office experience required including word processing, spreadsheets, database, and financial software programs.
+Associate’s degree with two years of responsible office experience or equivalent education and experience required.
 Demonstrated success in advanced computer and interpersonal communication skills, ability to maintain a high level of confidentiality and attention to accuracy required.
 Must demonstrate excellent writing skills.

 TORT LIABILITY STATEMENT: